natkuhn/LetterCalc/README.md

   the program in action.
 - An online [version on repl.it](https://repl.it/@NatKuhn/LetterCalc).
-  Unfortunately, there are some bugs in the repl.it implementation of the Swing graphic library, so the shift key does not work.
+  Unfortunately, there are some bugs in the repl.it implementation of the Swing graphic library, so the shift key does not work (!).
 You can't enter `send+more=money`, but you can enter `money-more=send` and it does work.
-You need to hit the "Run" button and be quite patient, and it helps to drag the pane edges to make the applet window larger.
+You need to hit the "Run" button and be quite patient while it loads up.
+It helps to drag the pane edges to make the applet window larger.
 - "[A Primer on Cryptarithmetic](http://cryptarithms.awardspace.us/primer.html)"
 - "[Alphametic Puzzle Solver](http://www.tkcs-collins.com/truman/alphamet/alpha_solve.shtml)"